Skip to main content

 There are two solutions to this.

-Load media from static
+Load media from static or public

 This has the advantage of not running into the possibility of using JavaScript to load user-submitted material (which could include material uploaded by untrusted users).